-Appropriate use of official resources is also a requirement in the Code of Conduct for the Queensland Public Service (s.
-4.3) and codes of conduct for local governments and other public entities.
+Appropriate use of official resources is also a requirement in the Code of Conduct for the Queensland Public Service and codes of conduct for local governments and other public entities.

 Poor management, deliberate misuse or diversion of official resources for non-approved purposes is a breach of public trust and may result in disciplinary action or prosecution.